The Dogu express: by train through Turkey

 This post is all about the Dogu express including my own experience, how to get Dogu express tickets, The Dogu express route and what to expect on a Turkish train.

 The Dogu express, also called Dogu ekspresi, from Ankara to Kars is the longest train journey in Turkey.
-It takes 24 hours and is among the world most epic train rides.
-It is also the best and cheapest way to reach the desolate but beautiful Northeastern Anatolia
+It takes 24 hours and is among the world most epic train rides in Europe with some of the most spectacular landscapes.
+It is also the best and cheapest way to reach the desolate but beautiful Northeastern Anatolia.

 The train stops in Kars and this could be the end of your journey or the start of a new adventure.
 Kars itself is a nice city with the Kars castle and the nearby Ani ruins.
 But you can travel further to Dogubayezit.
 Another nice town with the beautiful Ishak Pasa Palace and famous Mount Ararat.